-The complexity theory is explained by Morrison (2012) which accentuates the frequent interactions and feedback loops that can constantly change the systems.
-This theory has been widely used in the areas of organizational-related studies and strategic management.
-However, the application of this theory includes the areas of understanding concerning that how the organization can adapt to the environments and how they can cope with such uncertainties (Norberg and Cumming, 2013).
+The complexity theory is explained by Morrison (2012), which accentuates the frequent interactions and feedback loops that can constantly change the systems.
+This theory has been widely used in the areas of organisational-related studies and strategic management.
+However, the application of this theory includes the areas of understanding concerning how the organisation can adapt to the environments and how they can cope with such uncertainties (Norberg and Cumming, 2013).

-The theory also concerns with the setting of ideas entrenched from the understanding of natural systems which centres on the elucidation of how an organization behaves in complex situations.
-The theory of complexity has resulted from the efforts of authors and practitioners who discovered the hidden order behind the complex system and harness those complex systems in order to make the most of it.
+The theory also concerns the setting of ideas entrenched from natural systems, which elucidates how an organisation behaves in complex situations.
+The complexity theory has resulted from the efforts of authors and practitioners who discovered the hidden order behind the complex system and harnessed those complex systems to make the most of it.

-In the light of Flood and Carson (2013), the main objective behind the complexity theory is to guide the managers on how to maintain a strong balance amid chaos and order, or between chance and planning process, in their organization which can be continually evolved through organizational strategy that is focused towards anticipation and response to the changing conditions and gathers new feedback.
+In the light of Flood and Carson (2013), the main objective behind the complexity theory is to guide the managers on how to maintain a strong balance amid chaos and order, or between chance and planning process, in their organisation which can be continually evolved through organisational strategy that is focused towards anticipation and response to the changing conditions and gathers new feedback.

-The main focal point of the complexity theory and chaos in the area of management is the identification that the change within the organizational systems is nonlinear (unstable) and is further based on the complex interactions and evolving relationships of the changing factors within a system (Morrison, 2012).
-Therefore, it is important for the managers in the organization to recognize the changing patterns and trends in the company in order to adjust the strategy.
+The main focal point of the complexity theory and chaos in management is identifying that the change within the organisational systems is nonlinear (unstable).
+It is further based on the complex interactions and evolving relationships of the changing factors within a system (Morrison, 2012).
+Therefore, the managers in the organisation need to recognise the changing patterns and trends in the company to adjust the strategy.

-Emergent change is explicated by Anderson and Anderson (2010) as an assumption that can change a continuous, unpredictable, and open-ended process of aligning the organization according to the change strategy.
-However, emergent change is a bit less controlled and more chaotic where the leaders in the organization have to lead, direct make critical decisions of the business.
+Emergent change is explicated by Anderson and Anderson (2010) as an assumption that can change a continuous, unpredictable, and open-ended process of aligning the organisation according to the change strategy.
+However, emergent change is a bit less controlled and more chaotic, where the leaders in the organisation have to lead, direct make critical decisions of the business.

-It is also stated by Burnes (2005) that emerging change is an important genre of change that is observed as an evolving system.
+It is also stated by Burnes (2005) that emerging change is an essential genre of change that is observed as an evolving system.
 It also tracks the changes which are found to be emergent in the essence of adaptations and experiments.
-This is also followed by the process of incremental changes and fine-tuning which are emerging as a part of the enduring operations of the organization.
+This is also followed by incremental changes and fine-tuning, which are emerging as a part of the enduring operations of the organisation.

 Using Complexity Theory for understanding Emergent Change